mendersoftware/mender-docs/01.Getting-started/02.System-requirements/docs.md

 Although possible to compile and install Mender independently, we have optimized the installation experience for those who build their Linux images using [Yocto](https://www.yoctoproject.org?target=_blank).

 ###Device capacity
-The client binaries, which are written in Go, are around 20 mb in size.
+The client binaries, which are written in Go, are around 7mb in size.

 Our reference board, the [Beaglebone Black](http://beagleboard.org/bone?target=_blank) comes with an ARM Cortex-A8 processor, 720 MHz processor.
 Boards in our continous integration process have 512mb of memory installed.